hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-No flag here, but we have a URL pointing to a file in a bucket.
-Let's check that file.
+No flag here, but we do have a URL pointing to a file in a bucket.
+Let’s check out that file.

 ```shell
 > curl https://tbic-wiz-analytics-bucket-b44867f.s3.amazonaws.com/pAXCWLa6ql.html
 {wiz:you-are-at-the-front-of-the-queue}
 ```

 Bingo!
-There's our flag and completed challenge.
+There’s our flag and another completed challenge.

 ## Challnge 3: Enable Push Notifications